-24. Lead Abatement and Other Programs to Promote Healthy Homes -- In partnership with Alameda County, invest resources into healthier communities by supporting abatement of lead, asbestos, and other negative environmental factors in homes and neighborhoods.
+- 23. Infrastructure Bond Ballot Measure -- Direct City Administrator to conduct analysis and community engagement regarding a possible new Infrastructure Bond ballot measure in 2022 for public infrastructure and affordable housing. - 24.
+Lead Abatement and Other Programs to Promote Healthy Homes -- In partnership with Alameda County, invest resources into healthier communities by supporting abatement of lead, asbestos, and other negative environmental factors in homes and neighborhoods. - 25.
+Lake Merritt and City Parks -- Extend current Lake operations through November 28, 2021.
+Direct City Administrator to develop a plan and timeline with stakeholder input, to phase out City Department Teams and phase in Parks Ambassadors and other alternatives to address safety and community at Lake Merritt.
+This plan shall also include follow up from the May 25, 2021 joint meeting of the Life Enrichment Committee, Parks & Recreation Advisory Commission and

-25. Lake Merritt and City Parks -- Extend current Lake operations through November 28, 2021.
-Direct City Administrator to work with the interdepartmental Lake Working Group with stakeholder input, to develop a plan and timeline for phasing out City Department Teams and phasing in Parks Ambassadors and other alternatives to address safety and community at Lake Merritt.
-This plan shall also include follow up from the May 25, 2021 joint meeting of the Life Enrichment Committee, Parks & Recreation Advisory Commission and Cultural Affairs Commission to develop programming across the City in our parks and public spaces with accessible permitting and marketing, and to develop community agreements for our parks and public spaces with plans for implementation such as parks/community ambassadors and event monitors.
+Cultural Affairs Commission to develop programming across the City in our parks and public spaces with accessible permitting and marketing, and to develop community agreements for our parks and public spaces with plans for implementation such as parks/community ambassadors and event monitors.

-26. Direct City Administration to present an analysis and options for consideration to pre-allocate a portion of assessed Affordable Housing and Jobs/Housing Impact Fees to pending affordable housing projects before the funds are collected by the City to help provide needed funds for affordable housing construction.
-This report shall be presented to the Council for consideration no later than September 2021.

-27. Because the current upfront payment structure inhibits participation by less capitalized businesses, the City Administration/Economic and Workforce Development Dept shall develop a plan to retool current and future Façade Improvement Programs to reduce or eliminate the burden of up-front payment for property owners and business owners.
+- 26. Direct City Administrator to present an analysis and options for consideration to pre-allocate a portion of assessed but not yet collected Affordable Housing and Jobs/Housing Impact Fees to pending affordable housing projects before the funds are collected by the City to help provide needed funds for affordable housing construction.
+This report shall be presented to the Council for consideration no later than September 2021. - 27.
+Because the current upfront payment structure inhibits participation by less capitalized businesses, the City Administrator shall develop a plan to retool current and future Façade Improvement funding Programs to reduce or eliminate the burden of up-front payment for property owners and business owners.